 To avoid this, don’t take any of these substances for at least eight hours before a blood test.
 Your doctor might also give you additional instructions on other things to avoid before the test for accurate results.

 There’s no clear link between low bilirubin levels and any medical conditions.
-However, some research suggests that bilirubin acts as an antioxidant.
+However, some research that bilirubin acts as an antioxidant.
 Antioxidants protect tissues throughout your body from damage by substances that can cause cells to break down.

 Based on bilirubin’s potential antioxidant properties, some believe that not having enough of it can leave certain body parts vulnerable to damage.